jkilpatr/fabric-baseimage-2.0/README.md

 from `group_vars` either distro-version-arch, distro-arch, distro-version, and finally just disto, selected in that order depending on which matches first.

-Right now we just build go and install package dependencies (using converged code to actually do both) next up is protobuff stuff.
+Right now we build and install all the major requirements for Hyperledger, currently WIP is a testing role to validate that the documented Fabric development workflow runs correctly on each built container.

 ### To Run